jsgomezs1/browser-use-chat-gpt/README.md

 The agent will:
 1. Navigate to https://chatgpt.com
 2. Locate the prompt input field
-3. Submit your prompt exactly as written
+3. Enable web search and submit your prompt exactly as written
-4. Wait for ChatGPT's complete response
+4. Wait for ChatGPT to search the web and generate a complete response
-5. Extract the entire response with all formatting
+5. Extract the entire response with all formatting preserved
+6. Click the 'Sources' button and extract citations in order
-6. Return the response in a structured format
+7. Return the response and sources in a structured format

 ### Customizing Your Prompt